This applies to the whole of the UK

 You must not meet socially with your childcare bubble and must avoid seeing members of your childcare and support bubbles at the same time.

-Care home residents are allowed one regular visitor provided they are tested and wear PPE.
+Care home residents are allowed two regular visitors provided they are tested (with a lateral flow test) and wear PPE.

 Shielding can now stop.